Welcome to Vestd's blog

 In case you’re wondering, BADR does not extend to unapproved options or Company Share Option Plans (CSOPs).

-Growth Shares and BADR
+Growth shares and BADR

 While meeting the "personal company" requirement may seem straightforward, calculating entitlement to profits or disposal proceeds can be a much more complicated matter.